The (almost really) Complete Works of Lewis Carroll

 Contents: Novels and Stories • Poems • Mathematical Books • Other Books • Contributions to Books • Magazines, Newspapers • Pamphlets, Leaflets, etc. • Unpublished Galley Proofs • Manuscripts • Missing Works • Lost Works • Further Reading

 All texts name their source.
 This is either the the complete story (for “extracted”), which can be found in some other chapter, or the book, magazine, etc. the text comes from.
 The best available source is listed and described here.
-Note that in some cases the description is from the Lewis Carroll Handbook.
-This list also includes the works not included in this book.
+Note that in some cases the description is from the Lewis Carroll Handbook or the Bibliography.
+This list also includes the works not included in this collection.

 Some texts are only available in modern reprints.
 In some cases (and for many books listed in the section on “Further Reading”) they can be borrowed from the Internet Archive, but you need a free account to do so.